 Having completed the initial design phase last month, Balfour Beatty will now commence the construction of the large 25,625 square metre substation as well as all associated cabling and overhead line works, to ensure the continued safe supply of power to the North East of Scotland.

-As part of its commitment to providing sustainable solutions for its customers and in a first for the UK, Balfour Beatty will install the 400kV Gas Insulated Busbars, used to connect high voltage equipment at electrical substations, with AirPlus – an environmentally friendly alternative to sulfur hexafluoride.
+As part of its commitment to providing sustainable solutions for its customers and in a first for the UK, Balfour Beatty will install 400kV Gas Insulated Switchgear, supplied by Hitachi ABB Power Grids, which is used to connect high voltage equipment at electrical substations and is an environmentally friendly alternative to sulfur hexafluoride.

 Ian Currie, Managing Director of Balfour Beatty’s Power Transmission and Distribution business said: “Having secured 15 contracts through the Substation Delivery Framework since our appointment in 2013, we have seen our relationship with SSEN go from strength to strength.